Frequently Asked Questions

 What is physician & provider recruitment?

-Physician and provider Recruitment is a term used to describe the complex, and often lengthy, process of posting open opportunities, sourcing (searching for), qualifying, and ultimately contracting (hiring) doctors as well as advanced practice professionals for a variety of healthcare settings such as hospitals, clinics and even telemedicine.
+Physician and provider recruitment describes the process of posting job opportunities, sourcing and qualifying candidates, and ultimately hiring doctors and advanced practice professionals for various healthcare settings, such as hospitals, clinics, and telemedicine.

 What does a healthcare recruiter do?

-Healthcare recruiters are responsible for posting job advertisements, screening applicants, interviewing candidates, setting interview schedules with hiring managers, and in some cases, providing the job offer to qualified candidates.
-They should have a solid background in healthcare.
+Healthcare recruiters post job ads, screen applicants, conduct interviews, and schedule meetings with hiring managers.
+In some cases, they extend job offers to qualified candidates.
+Additionally, they should have a strong background in healthcare.

 Why is healthcare recruiting important?